dbashford/mimosa/README.md

 ## Micro-Templating Libraries

- Mimosa comes bundled with three different micro-templating languages for to pick from for client rendering.
-[Dust](https://github.com/linkedin/dustjs), [Handlebars](http://handlebarsjs.com/), and [Jade](http://jade-lang.com/).
+ Listed below are the five different micro-templating libraries Mimosa has built in.
 As with the CSS and JavaScript meta-languages, the micro-templating libraries will be compiled when saved.
 In all cases, the resulting compiled templates will be merged into a single file for use in the client.

  The name and location of that single file is configurable (`compilers.template.outputFileName`), but by default it is kept at javascripts/template.
-When this file is injected via require, the behavior differs per library.
+When this file is injected via require, the behavior differs per library, see below.

+ For each templating langauge, the injected javascript file provides a JSON object of templates, keyed by the name of the the template originated in.

 ### Handlebars

- Handlebars is the default templating langauge.
-The injected template javascript file provides a JSON object of templates.
-To access, for instance, a template originating from a file named "example.hbs", you would do this...
+ [http://handlebarsjs.com/](Handlebars) is the default templating langauge.
+To access a Handlebars template originating from a file named "example.hbs", you would do this...

  `var html = templates.example({})`